Egg Donation

 The IVF process with donor eggs

 The process of donor egg IVF is similar to a frozen embryo transfer cycle.
 In both cases, patients undergo hormonal treatment to prepare their uterine lining, followed by careful monitoring and an embryo transfer.
 However, patients using donor eggs do not undergo ovulation induction or an egg retrieval procedure.
-Additionally, there are several steps that take place prior to the actual IVF cycle that are more or less unique to the donor egg process, including:

 Screening and matching